-Residential development proposals will be required to maintain an appropriate housing mix.
-Proposals, on sites of six or more dwellings, should provide 1 bed, 2 bed or 3 bed units in at least 70% of the new homes, unless otherwise specified in an Allocated Site Specific Policy.
+Residential development proposals should provide an appropriate housing mix, which is informed by the most up-to-date local evidence of need for the parish.
+Unless otherwise specified by the Borough Council in an allocated site-specific policy, and until the present evidence changes, proposals, on sites providing a net increase of six or more dwellings, should provide 1 bedroom, 2 bedroom or 3 bedroom units in at least 70% of the new homes.